BA Illustration

 Competitions and live projects will enhance your awareness of professional practice as well as the illustrator's role in the field of contemporary art and design.

-In addition, you will produce a written dissertation.
+You will also complete a written dissertation.

 Programme structure